dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Life isn't about waiting for the storm to pass, it's about learning how to dance in the rain.**
+**Set a goal that makes you want to jump out of bed in the morning.**

-Vivian Greene
+Anonymous